flanagancd68/talmidimway/content/commentary/gospels/GB1/2021-03-08-2a-annunciations/index.en.md

 -   Each of the Gospel writers is associated with one of the Four Living Creatures in Ezekiel 1 and Revelation 4 (Lion, Man, Ox, and Eagle)

-    -   These are also the standards for the camp of Israel.
+    -   These are also the standards for the camp of Israel (Numbers 2).

     -   Curiously, the assignment of each has not remained constant.